 Please Note: Title IX Coordinators are not a confidential source of support.
-While they will address matters reported with sensitivity and will keep your information as private as possible, confidentiality cannot be guaranteed.
+While they will address reported matters with sensitivity and will keep your information as private as possible, confidentiality cannot be guaranteed.
 To speak with an individuals designated as having confidentiality, please contact WCU Counseling Center, WCU Community Mental Health Center, and/or the WCU Health Center.

 Please Also Note: Making a report is different from filing a Formal Complaint (see the section titled Filing a Formal Complaint).
-A report is defined as notification of an incident of sexual misconduct to the Title IX Coordinator by any person.
-A report may be accompanied by a request for (1) Supportive Measures; (2) no further action; (3) filing a Formal Complaint with a request to initiate an informal resolution process; and/or (4) a request to initiate an informal resolution process after filing a Formal Complaint.
+A report is defined as noti- fication of an incident of sexual misconduct to the Title IX Coordinator by any person.
+A report may be accompanied by a request for (1) Supportive Measures; (2) no further action; (3) filing a Formal Complaint; and/ or (4) a request to initiate an informal resolution process after filing a Formal Complaint.
 Filing a Formal Complaint initiates the University's formal investigation process.
 (See Sexual Misconduct Resolution Process).